autometrics-dev/autometrics-rb/README.md

 # autometrics-ruby

-> :warning: **Autometrics for Ruby is under active development.** We are seeking feedback from the community on the API and implementation.
+> :warning: **Autometrics for Ruby needs community input.** We are seeking feedback from the community on the API and implementation.
 Please open an issue if you have any questions or feedback!

 A Ruby gem that makes it easy to understand the error rate, response time, and production usage of any function in your code.